 While these procedures can vary widely by state, let’s take a look at some things you should think about as well as what you may experience along the way.

 Once your custom rod is complete, you may want to consider getting an appraisal, even if it’s not required by your insurance company.
 An appraisal done by a certified appraiser will be very detailed, containing numerous photographs as well as a list of components in addition to information that explains how the appraiser arrived at the ride’s valuation.

 Having your rod appraised by a certified automotive appraiser will be helpful if you have an insurance claim, but it’s also useful if you decide to sell your rod or need documentation of the value for another purpose, such as a divorce or estate settlement, or if you ever want to use the vehicle as collateral for a loan.

 Just like finding so many other qualified people to work on your rod, one of the best ways to locate an appraiser in your area is to ask fellow specialty car owners — even those who don’t own hot rods.
 You can also locate appraisers by checking the directory of a national appraisal association such as the International Automobile Appraisers Association.

-Titling Your Hot Rod
+Titling a Hot Rod or Custom-Built Car

 If you’ve started your rod project with an original steel car, you may already have a title for it.
 If you’re buying a reproduction body or body/chassis kit, inquire about the paperwork the manufacturer will provide to help you secure a title before you make your purchase.